ruitaiS/capstone-1/README.md

 ### Genre Data Analysis:

-In total there are twenty unique genres, and similar to what we saw with users, certain movie genres had a much higher number of ratings, and others very few.
-However the skew is not nearly as dramatic.
+In total there are 20 unique genres, and similar to what we saw with users, certain movie genres had a much higher number of ratings, and others very few.
+However the skew is not nearly as dramatic:

 <img src="/movielens/graphs/genre_counts_barplot.png" align="center" alt="Genre Counts"
 	title="Genre Counts"/>

-I was curious to see which genres were most likely to appear together on the same movie, so I created the co-occurrence heatmap shown below.
-Each cell represents the number of movies which have both the genre on the X axis and the genre on the Y axis, with darker values indicating a higher number.
-Cells along the diagonal (where the X and Y genres are the same) are counts for movies with only that genre associated to it.
+I was curious to see which genres were most likely to appear together on the same movie, so I created the co-occurrence heatmap matrix shown below.
+Each cell represents the number of movies which have both the X-axis genre and Y-axis genre, with darker values indicating a higher number.
+Cells along the diagonal (where the X and Y genres are the same) are counts for movies with just that one genre associated to it.

 <div style="display: inline-block; vertical-align: middle;">
 <p>